indonesia - mitigation

 Starting Point

-LAPPAN strives for the protection and empowerment of women and children victims of gender-based violence and conflict.
-LAPPAN initially provided psychosocial aid for both Muslim and Christian women and children refugees during the onset of peace.
-The foundation later transitioned into providing economic assistance to help women reach financial independence.
-Twenty years after its establishment, the foundation still believes that community intervention in Ambon must implement the idea of peace and conflict reconciliation to foster amiable interethnic relations.
+LAPPAN strives to protect and empower women and children who are victims of gender-based violence (GBV) and conflict.
+During the onset of peace, the foundation initially provided psychosocial aid for Muslim and Christian women and children refugees.
+It is later transitioned into providing economic assistance to help women reach financial independence.
+Twenty years after its establishment, it still believes that community intervention in Ambon must implement the idea of peace and conflict reconciliation to foster amiable interethnic relations.

 Peace Journey

-Amongst the many cases of gender-based violence that LAPPAN tries to tackle, it acknowledges the need to link issues of GBV with issues of peace, climate change, disability, economy, etc. Hence, LAPPAN could provide empowerment programs under a holistic approach.
-To address GBV, LAPPAN must first manage the rooted conflict and antagonism at a local level, only then can they transition to the more visible issues of violence.
+Among the many cases of GBV that LAPPAN aims to address, it recognises the need to connect GBV issues with topics such as peace, climate change, disability, and the economy.
+Hence, it could provide empowerment programmes using a holistic approach.
+Moreover, to address GBV, it must first manage the rooted conflict and antagonism at a local level.
+Only then can it address the more visible issues of violence.

-LAPPAN recognizes the substantial role of community support towards women and women's interests.
-Baihajar also noted the need to acknowledge women’s contributions to peace and development.
-In preventing GBV at the village level, for example, LAPPAN involves community networks, women alliances, and the village head for capacity-building efforts.
-LAPPAN also collaborated with local government units in advocating gender-responsive policies and budget allocation.
+LAPPAN recognises the substantial role of community support for women and women's interests.
+Baihajar also emphasised the importance of recognising women’s contributions to peace and development.
+To prevent GBV at the village level, for example, LAPPAN involves community networks, women’s alliances, and the village head in capacity-building efforts.
+It also collaborates with local government units to advocate for gender-responsive policies and budget allocation.

 Success Stories

-Baihajar perceived the foundation’s most notable achievement to be the sustainability of its programs.
+Baihajar perceived the foundation’s most notable achievement to be the sustainability of its programmes.
 LAPPAN always ensures that the communities it supports can sustain its initiatives in the long run.
-The foundation trained Salafi women who wear niqabs with agricultural skills, taught teachers in madrasahs the importance of interethnic peace, implemented peaceful values within the curriculum of formal education in 14 schools in Salahutu, and held numerous interethnic dialogues for children and youths.
+The foundation trained Salafi women who wear niqabs in agricultural skills, taught teachers in madrasahs the importance of interethnic peace, and implemented peaceful values within the curriculum of formal education in 14 schools in Salahutu.
+Additionally, the foundation held numerous interethnic dialogues for children and youths.

-The process wasn’t always smooth sailing.
-Baihajar herself had a hard time transitioning from a place of violence to that of peace.
-She and her fellow LAPPAN activists often receive threats for advocating for women and children, not to mention the competitive climate amongst Ambonese peace activists.
-However, they chose to persevere.
-“We do what we can, as long as we remain impactful to other people,” said Baihajar.
+However, the process was not always smooth.
+Baihajar herself had a hard time transitioning from a place of violence to one of peace.
+She and her fellow activists often receive threats for advocating for women and children, not to mention the competitive climate amongst Ambonese peace activists.
+Still, they chose to persevere.
+She is willing to do what it takes to continue having an impact on others.

 -